Financial-Times/g-deploy/README.md

 ### Publishing a new version to npm

-- Make sure you're on master: `git checkout master`
+- Make sure you're on main: `git checkout main`
 - `git fetch --tags`
 - `git tag v<new version number>`
 - `git push origin v<new version number>`